The Coin Castle Casino operated at 15 Fremont Street in Downtown Las Vegas, NV from Sept 4, 1970 to 1999.

 to come in and play while offering free strings of beads to the crowds.

-That tradition continues today with costumed young ladies doing the same
+That tradition continued with costumed young ladies doing the same

 The Coin Castle